wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/device-sim.rst

 .. warning: The ``HALValue.getXxx()`` methods are **not** typesafe!
 For example, calling ``getInt()`` on a ``HALValue`` containing a ``double`` will produce unpredictable results.

-.. important: Make sure to keep a reference to the ``CallbackStore`` object to prevent it being garbage-collected, canceling the callback.
+.. important: Make sure to keep a reference to the ``CallbackStore`` object to prevent it being garbage-collected, which will cancel the callback.

 .. tabs::
    .. code-tab:: Java